Patches on the Same Quilt

 Patches on the Same Quilt was the best-selling novel at the Blue Lady Bookshop in Rocky Mount, Virginia.
 (The Blue Lady Bookshop, closed since 2007, was located in General Jubal Early's former law office on the grounds of The Grove and was named for one of The Grove’s resident ghosts.)

-A review which originally appeared in the June 2006 issue of The Blue Ridge Gazette, is now posted on Leslie Shelor's blog, Books and Reviews at Greenberry House: http://greenberryreviews.blogspot.com/2006/07/patches-on-same-quilt.html
+A review which originally appeared in the June 2006 issue of The Blue Ridge Gazette, is now posted on Leslie Shelor's blog, Books and Reviews at Greenberry House (Since this an older review, my contact information in her links has changed—it's now this): http://greenberryreviews.blogspot.com/2006/07/patches-on-same-quilt.html